-The aim of the workshop is to significantly advance discussions on how a dedicated satellite mission to the so-called L5 (Lagrange 5) point, a position of gravitational balance some 150 million kilometres from Earth, will improve space-weather forecasts, especially in combination with a mission to the L1 (Lagrange 1) point, replacing the aging SOHO satellite.
+The aim of the workshop is to significantly advance discussions on how a dedicated satellite mission to the so-called L5 (Lagrange 5) point, a position of gravitational balance some 150 million kilometres from Earth, will improve space-weather forecasts, especially in combination with a mission to the L1 (Lagrange 1) point, replacing the aging Solar and Heliospheric Observatory (SOHO) satellite.
 A key goal is also to explore how the UK, US and other countries in Europe and around the world can work together to deliver this mission.

 Prof Mike Hapgood, Head of Space Weather at STFC RAL Space discussed the importance of holding a workshop for an International audience: “Space weather is a global threat and one to which the UK is particularly vulnerable because of our worldwide trading links.
 So I am delighted that this meeting will encourage the L5 mission and other international efforts needed to deal with this threat."

 Taking a mission to the L5 point will help us to see what is happening in regions on the Sun that are rotating to face the Earth, to better assess if they will eject clouds of hot gas towards Earth, and to track those clouds as they travel towards the Earth.
 This will lead to better predictions of the space weather activity caused when those clouds hit our planet and that can disrupt smooth operations of many technologies (e.g. power grids, aviation, satnav) now critical to everyday life on Earth.